Setting up upspinserver

 Run the following command, substituting your own bucket name for

-(If you have forgotten its name, use gsutil ls
+(If you have forgotten its name, use `gsutil ls` to list all your bucket names.)

 You can do this anywhere you have authenticated as the account used